 • No check-writing or debit card capabilities

-Why we chose this company: ZYNLO’s money market account is appealing for its 4.40% APY and ease of use.
+Why we chose it: ZYNLO’s money market account is appealing for its 3.90% APY, which is seven times the national average, and its ease of use.
 You only need $10 to open the account, and there’s no minimum balance required to earn the advertised APY.
 Unlike some banks, you’re not limited to a certain number of withdrawals a month, and there’s no monthly maintenance fee.
 Although ZYNLO is a division of PeoplesBank, in-person customer service isn’t available.
 Customer service is available by phone 24/7.
 There are no overdraft or non-sufficient fund fees, but there are also no check-writing capabilities.

 CFG Community Bank High-Yield Money Market